exadel-inc/compreface-python-sdk/README.md

 | similarity                 | float   | similarity between this face and the face on the source image                      |
 | execution_time             | object  | execution time of all plugins                                                      |
 | plugins_versions           | object  | contains information about plugin versions                                         |

+# Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+After creating your first contributing pull request, you will receive a request to sign our Contributor License Agreement by commenting your pull request with a special message.

+### Report Bugs

+Please report any bugs [here](https://github.com/exadel-inc/compreface-python-sdk/issues).

+If you are reporting a bug, please specify:

+- Your operating system name and version
+- Any details about your local setup that might be helpful in troubleshooting
+- Detailed steps to reproduce the bug

+### Submit Feedback

+The best way to send us feedback is to file an issue at https://github.com/exadel-inc/compreface-python-sdk/issues.

+If you are proposing a feature, please:

+- Explain in detail how it should work.
+- Keep the scope as narrow as possible to make it easier to implement.

+# License info

+CompreFace Python SDK is open-source facial recognition SDK released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).